 - The condition of a rug often will dictate where it should be used.
 Personal libraries, bedrooms and home offices can be ideal for more fragile pieces.

 - The graphic composition of many pieces lends themselves to being hung vertically, adding dignity and sophistication to a wall and the room it stands in.
 Woven by a single weaver on upright looms, 3×4 to 5×7 art rugs are enrapturing when viewed at eye level, which reveals their numerous subtle details and nuances of color.

 As life speeds up, high-caliber vintage carpets offer us the opportunity to slow down, to enjoy the work of the tremendously dexterous weavers who spent months, even years, to lovingly create a single piece.
 Living with art-level rugs affords us the opportunity to look deeply at and create a relationship with these artifacts that emanate a level of balance of balance and harmony that is deeply nurturing.

 * * *

 In our second article, we will examine how to make decisions about rug styles that blend with individual architecture, art and furnishings.
-We also invite you to visit our website (www.claremontrug.com), which showcases screen-size photos and descriptions of more than 900 pieces.
+We also invite you to visit our website (www.claremontrug.com), which showcases screen-size photos and descriptions of 1,000+ pieces.
 Many use the site to learn about the gamut of styles and age groups of art-level rugs.
 Others use it as a device to hone their taste and gain inspiration from viewing images of over 60 clients’ rooms we have furnished, showing how art rugs greatly enhance architectural styles from traditional to contemporary and high-tech.